-In addition, the Company owns land held for sale in Denver, and commercial parcels in Orlando and Dallas.
+In addition, the Company owns commercial parcels in Orlando and Dallas.

-The Company also provides title services to buyers in certain of its Texas markets through two unconsolidated entities in which the Company has 49.0% ownership interests.
-The Company recently formed a wholly-owned title agency that began offering title services in its Southwest Florida and Orlando markets during the first quarter of fiscal year 2015 and in its Atlanta market during the second quarter of fiscal year 2015.
+The Company provides title services to buyers in certain of its Texas markets through two unconsolidated entities in which the Company has 49.0% ownership interests.
+In addition, the Company began offering title services in its Southwest Florida and Orlando markets during the first quarter of fiscal year 2015 and in its Atlanta market during the second quarter of fiscal year 2015 through a wholly-owned title agency.